Previous dayApril 28, 2026Next day

 36.1 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 72 km SSW of Adak, Alaska on April 28, 2026 at 19:39 UTC.
+April 28, 2026 brought a magnitude 2.6 earthquake 72 km SSW of Adak, Alaska, logged at 19:39 UTC.
 At a depth of 36.1 km, the event was shallow crustal.
-Geolocation places the event at 51.245°N, -176.926°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 51.245°, -176.926°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28